Powered by

 Employment question

 In this region, the majority of the inhabitants migrate for survival.
 Most days of the year, they work as labourers in Gujarat, a district that borders this area.
 When the monsoon season arrives, it's time for them to return home.
-During this period, they cultivate a crop using rain water, providing them a full year's income.
+During this period, they cultivate a crop using rainwater, providing them with a full year's income.
 The government's intention behind the expressway was to generate jobs for 50 lakh man-days.
 However, on the job opportunities front Prem Singh (45) from Udaipuriya shares a different on-ground reality.

 "Labourers from various locations were brought in to construct the road here and left after their work was done.
 However, no job opportunities were provided to the locals in our village."